emilyaikens/inspirations/README.md

 ## Description:
  Inspiration is a Pinterest-inspired app.
 Users can organize images and links of interest in a visually appealing way.

+## Technical Requirements
+* Must be a full-stack Django application
+* Connect to and perform data operations on a Postgres database
+* Have at least two data entities: one 1:M and one M:M relationship
+* Have full-CRUD data operations
+* Authenticate users using Django's built-in authentication
+* Implement authorization by restricting access to the creation, updating, and deletion of data resources using the login_required decorator etc.
+* Deploy app online with Heroku

 ## Technologies Used

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)